 For more detailed information on the security vetting process and specific clearance level requirements set by AGSVA, please refer to the AGSVA website.

 Support will be provided by DFR during the initial application process.

-All General Entry recruits into the Australian Regular Army are required to complete the Recruit Course.
+As a General Entry recruit, you’ll be required to complete the Recruit Course.